gagle/node-hex/README.md

 <a name="hex"></a>
 ___module_(buffer) : undefined__

 Pretty prints a Buffer.
-For debug purposes.
+For debugging purposes.

 ```javascript
 var hex = require ("hex");